From the archive

 Common Uses of Buko in the Philippines

 Buko is a cornerstone of Filipino food culture.
-Beyond simply drinking the water straight from the shell, buko appears in some of the country's most beloved treats:
+Beyond simply drinking the water straight from the shell, buko appears in some of the country's most beloved desserts and snacks:

 • Buko juice — the fresh coconut water, often sweetened slightly and served over ice, sometimes with a squeeze of calamansi